KaipoJames/Caesar-Cipher-JS/README.md

 # Caesar-Cipher-Js
  - A JavaScript Library that allows you to encrypt and/or decrypt your messages, passwords, and other texts.
-Securely send your data using the algorithms of caeser-cupher-js.
+Securely send your data using the algorithms of caeser-cipher-js.

 ![npm](https://img.shields.io/npm/v/caeser-cipher-js?style=for-the-badge)